No. Poets House is free and open to all 5 days a week.

 The Inspired Word

-Various venues visit website for details
+Various locations and times; visit website for details

 Most recently at Bareburger